BlockResearchGroup/WS_cluster/README.md

 > To run a script in Rhino, just type `RunPythonScript` at the Rhino command prompt
 > and select the script you want to run.

-**5. Set up your development environment**

-You can use any development environment that you're comfortable with, but the instructions for this workshop are written for [VS Code](https://code.visualstudio.com/).
+**5. Configure VS Code**

-We recommend installing the following extensions
+We recommend installing the following extensions for [VS Code](https://code.visualstudio.com/)

 * Python
 * EditorConfig

-Open the *Extensions* view by clicking on the icon on the left of VS Code, search for the extensions using the search box, and install them.
-Then open the workspace of the workshop (`WS_cluster/workshop.code-workspace`) using `File > Open Workspace...`.
+Open the *Extensions* view by clicking on the icon on the left of the editor, search for the extensions using the search box, and install them.
+Open the workspace of the workshop (`WS_cluster/workshop.code-workspace`) using `File > Open Workspace...`.

+Then, activate the conda environment you created earlier.
+Open the Command Palette (`Shift+Control+P` on Windows `Shift+Command+P` on Mac) type `Interpreter`, and select `Python: Select Interpreter` from the available options.
+This will display a list of Python interpreters found on your system.
+Choose the intepreter of the workshop environment (`Python ... ('workshop': conda)`).

 Finally, run `verify_editor.py` to check the setup.
-If this prints `0.4.20`, VS Code is properly configured.
+If this prints `0.4.20` in the Terminal window, VS Code is properly configured.

 > **Note**
 >
-> To simply run the script, right-click and select `Run Python File in Terminal...`.
+> To run the script WITHOUT debugging, press `Control + F5`.
+> <br />To run the script WITH debugging, press `F5`.

+> **on Mac**
 >
-> To use the debugger, open the *Debug* view by clicking the icon on the left of VS Code and select the configuration for your OS.
-Then just hit `F5`.
+> After selecting a Python interpreter, in `WS_cluster/.vscode` you will find a settings file (`settings.json`) with the path to that interpreter.
+> If running scripts with `Control + F5` does not work, and you get an error message with somewhere at the end something like `libc++abi.dylib: ...`,
+> try changing the interpreter to `pythonw` instead of `python`.

 ## Examples